Khao Sok National Park: The good, the bad and the stupid

 Tubing in Khao Sok is an overall fun activity, just make sure you don’t actsilly.
 Read on to find out how our day went from good to stupid.

 Khao Sok is often overlooked despite it being in between holiday hotspots like Koh Phangan and Phuket or Koh Samui and Krabi.
 Our three nights in Khao Sok were eventful, to say the least.
 Read on to find out about our tubing disaster in Khao Sok.
 One day it could be you in our shoes if you’re not careful.

 Deciding where to stay in Khao Sok

-Khao Sok is a national park located in the Surat Thani province and covers 739 square kilometres (285 square miles).
+Khao Sok is a national park located in the Surat Thani province and covers 739 square kilometers (285 square miles).
 It’s home to one of the world’s oldest rainforests.
 There are two main areas to Khao Sok National Park: Khlong Sok Town and Cheow Lan Lake.
-The two hotspots are 65 kilometres (40 miles) apart so it’s important that you choose wisely where to stay.
+The two hotspots are 65 kilometers (40 miles) apart so it’s important that you choose wisely where to stay.